ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 What should a solutions architect do to accomplish this?

 - A. Copy the website content to an Amazon S3 bucket.
 Configure the bucket to serve static webpage content.
 Replicate the S3 bucket to multiple AWS Regions.
-- B. Copy the website content to an Amazon S3 bucket.
+- ==B. Copy the website content to an Amazon S3 bucket.
 Configure the bucket to serve static webpage content.
-Configure Amazon CloudFront with the S3 bucket as the origin.
+Configure Amazon CloudFront with the S3 bucket as the origin.==
 - C. Copy the website content to an Amazon EBS-backed Amazon EC2 instance running Apache HTTP Server.
 Configure Amazon Route 53 geolocation routing policies to select the closest origin.
 - D. Copy the website content to multiple Amazon EBS-backed Amazon EC2 instances running Apache HTTP Server in multiple AWS Regions.
 Configure Amazon CloudFront geolocation routing policies to select the closest origin.